Opinion Manipulation on Farsi Twitter: Results

-In addition to comparing highly frequent words used by authentic and inauthentic users (as measured by their CAP scores), we make the same comparison for users belonging to different clusters in friendship networks of each trending discussion.
-Fig. \ref{fig:wordclouds_community_valentineANDsnapp} displays the difference between the high frequency words used by users belonging to two major communities in the friendship network of the Snapp discussion, which is a divisive political discussion.
-This is shown in word clouds constructed in the same fashion as the word clouds in Fig. \ref{fig:wordclouds_AvsC_valentineANDsnapp}, i.e. each word cloud is showing the words that are among the top 5\% most frequent words in one community but not among the top 10\% in the other.
-The words in the word cloud on the left clearly signal a conservative rhetoric in the corresponding tweets, while the word cloud on the right includes words from the common vocabulary of the dissidents and the groups that are critical of the status quo. { Note the significance of this observation is that this difference is observed between the communities in the friendship network.
+Note the significance of this observation is that this difference is observed between the communities in the friendship network.
 Friendship networks are structural constructs formed by follower-friend connections between the participants in the discussion.
 These connections are often made prior to the discussion, and have no direct link to the content of the tweets.
 Meanwhile, the network clustering algorithm is also completely blind to the text of the tweets or otherwise-content-related features.
 Yet we can observe a clear difference between the content of tweets tweeted by users from different network clusters, which is indicative of the political orientation of these users.
 Due to how user activities appear in their followers' feed, a community in the friendship network approximately corresponds to a neighborhood of users with significantly overlapping exposure to content.
 Hence, the clear difference in the content of the tweets tweeted by users from different network communities speaks to the differences in the exposure of these users.
-In other words, users belonging to different communities are exposed to qualitatively different contents, with opposing political rhetoric, which is a sign of presence of echo chambers in divisive political discussions. } Notice that there is no meaningful difference between highly frequent words used by different friendship communities in apolitical discussions, as it is shown in Fig. \ref{fig:wordclouds_community_valentineANDsnapp}.
+In other words, users belonging to different communities are exposed to qualitatively different contents, with opposing political rhetoric, which is a sign of presence of echo chambers in divisive political discussions.
+Notice that there is no meaningful difference between {the detected topics and} highly frequent words used by different friendship communities in apolitical discussions, as it is shown in Fig. \ref{fig:wordclouds_community_valentineANDsnapp} and Fig. \ref{fig:topics_community_valentineANDsnapp}.